 7. Health Administration

-Many students that end up applying for medical school started with a degree in health administration.
-There are a lot of benefits for a potential doctor to know the ins and outs of how the medical field works, and how to apply that information to stellar patient care.
-There is some new coursework that comes out of this major, including ethical studies and medical terminology.
-There is also a whole segment of the degree linked to financial management, which can lead to many other lucrative career paths if you decide to vier from the original plan of medical school.
+Many students applying for medical school start with a degree in Health Administration.
+There are a lot of benefits for a potential doctor to know the ins and outs of how health care and medical fieldwork.
+And how to apply that information to stellar patient care.

 9. Biomedical Engineering

 Biomedical Engineering is a popular STEM discipline for those interested in investing in a future career in medicine.
 Students in this discipline will get a foundation in medicine, engineering, and biomedical sciences all in one go.

 One of the significant aspects of this biological sciences degree is that it often comes with clinical practice, which is a valuable pathway to undergo early on for a medical student.
 For example, in a clinical setting students may create artificial organs or heart monitors.
 This degree gives students many offerings as far as medicine is concerned and prepares them for a well-rounded approach to medical school.
 Another benefit is the salary possibilities directly out of undergrad for this degree.

 If you are already at the end of this article and still thinking what is a health science major?
 I am glad you’re asking because it can mean many things.
 Undergraduate students who study Health Sciences choose to focus on nutrition, epidemiology, nursing, exercise science, or even healthcare management.

 These health sciences programs have different pre med requirements and different structures.
 It often is the perfect entryway to medical school that allows for many options of interest to the student.